South American is the fourth largest of the 7

 Many countries have NATIONAL PARKS.
 Some of the National Parks in Argentina are on the UNESCO World Heritage List.
 Brazil has over 40 National Parks plus state and local parks.
 Ecuador has National Parks and reserves.

 South America is nearly surrounded by OCEANS.
 It is bordered on the west by the Pacific Ocean, on the east by the Atlantic ocean, to the Southeast, Scotia Sea to the south, and Caribbean Sea to the Northeast.
 The continent is connected to the North American by the Isthmus of Panama.
 South American has experienced many shipwrecks and maritime disasters.
 The NOAA provides information about why the ocean is Salty.

 OIL and gas fields are located throughout South America.
 The biggest oil producers in South America are Brazil, Mexico, and Venezuela.
 South America has several Oil Fields and there are many off shore projects.

 South America has a POPULATION of nearly 400 million people.
 Brazil has the highest population in South America, Argentina has the highest population of any city, and Venezuela is one of the most densely populated countries in the western hemisphere.
 The rain forests of South America are home to indigenous people.

 PERU, capital Limas, was home to the Inca Empire.
-The country has many special attractions including museums, churches with catacombs, protected areas, wildlife reserves, archaeological sites, and the world famous Nazca lines. a series of ancient geoglyphs and a World Heritage Site.
+The country has many special attractions including museums, churches with catacombs, protected areas, wildlife reserves, archaeological sites, and the world famous Nazca lines, a series of ancient geoglyphs and a World Heritage Site.
 Arequipa is known as the White City for its buildings of white stone.
 The Inca City of Machu Piccu is one of the Forgotten Wonders of the and one of the new Seven Wonders of the World.
 The country has UNESCO World Heritage Sites and Biosphere Reserves.
 Peru has many regions.